Psychology (PSYC)

 PSYC 250.
 Developmental Psychology.
 4 Credits.

-A survey of the psychology of human life span development including intellectual, social, and emotional aspects of the normal individual and emphasizing childhood and adolescent development.
+A broad survey of human life span development including intellectual, psychological, social, emotional, cognitive, behavior and cultural aspects of typical and non-typical individuals, ranging from the prenatal period to old age.
 Prerequisite: PSYC 111.
 F,S,SS.

 PSYC 294.
 Individual Research.
 1-4 Credits.